ClimateImpactLab/dscim-facts-epa/scripts/facts.runs/FACTS_TROUBLESHOOTING.md

 Problem:

-When running FACTS in a container, the run fails shortly after the output message "Setting up ZMQ queues".
+When running FACTS, the run fails shortly after the output message "Setting up ZMQ queues".
 Initial exceptions in the stack trace vary but usually the stack trace ends with something like:
 ```
 The above exception was the direct cause of the following exception: